221st Mixed Brigade: Home defence

 The Military Service Act 1916 swept away the Home/Foreign service distinction, and all TF soldiers became liable for overseas service, if medically fit.
-The Provisional Brigades thus became anomalous, and at the end of 1916 the remaining battalions were formed into numbered battalions of their parent units in new Mixed Brigades and Home Service Divisions.
+The Provisional Brigades thus became anomalous, and on 1 January 1917 the remaining battalions were formed into numbered battalions of their parent units in new Mixed Brigades and Home Service Divisions.
 Part of their role was physical conditioning to render men fit for drafting overseas, alongside units of the Training Reserve.
 1st Provisional Brigade became 221st Infantry Brigade, with its subunits redesignated as follows: